lyteabovenyte/Algorithms/Advanced/datastructures/LRU_cache/README.md

      - Facebook API: Uses Graph API and has different authentication and response structures.
      - LinkedIn API: Uses REST with a different query structure.
 - Instead of writing custom logic for each API everywhere in your application, you create an *adapter* that translates requests/responses into a standard format.

+- **HTTP headers**: Ideally, all http responses should add `Cache-Control`, `Expires`, and `Last-Modified` headers to make sure the resources are taken from cache as much as possible.

+- HTTP standards allow the server (the provider of the content) to add headers to resources (web pages, but also images, files, and so on) to let the client (usually the browser) know when it is allowed to read a certain resource from cache, and also to let intermediate cache nodes know if and for how long the response provided by the server to an HTTP (`GET`, usually) call can be cached.

+-